Wehib Pasha: Armenian Genocide

 Vehib Pasha repeatedly condemned the Armenian genocide and gave testimony confirming its existence.
 He gave evidence to the Mazhar Commission for the Istanbul trials.

 The massacre and destruction of the Armenians and the plunder and pillage of their goods were the results of decision reached by Ittihad's [the Young Turks] Central Committee ...
 The atrocities were carried out under a program that was determined upon and involved a definite case of premeditation.
 It was [also] ascertained that these atrocities and crimes were encouraged by the district attorneys whose dereliction of judicial duties in face of their occurrence and especially their remaining indifferent renders them accessories to these crimes.

 In summary, here are my convictions.
 The Armenian deportations were carried out in a manner entirely unbecoming to humanity, civilization, and government.
 The massacre and annihilation of the Armenians, and the looting and plunder of their properties were the result of the decision of the Central Committee of Ittihad and Terakki.
 The butchers of human beings, who operated in the command zone of the Third Army, were procured and engaged by Dr. Bahaeddin Şakir.
 The high ranking governmental officials did submit to his directives and order ...
 He stopped by at all major centers where he orally transmitted his instructions to the party's local bodies and to the governmental authorities.

 In 1916, Vehib noticed that a labor battalion of 2,000 Turco-Armenian soldiers had gone missing.
 He later discovered that the entire battalion had been executed, with the men being tied together in fours and shot.
 Outraged, he ordered the arrests of Kör Nuri, the gendarmerie commander in charge of the labor battalions, and Çerkez Kadir, the brigand chief who carried out the killings.
-Vehib had both men court-martialed and hanged for the massacre, and warned his troops not to commit atrocities.
+Vehib had both men court-martialed for the massacre and hanged, after which he warned his troops not to commit any atrocities.
 Vehib also attempted to have Bahaeddin Şakir and Provincial Governor Ahmet Müammer Bey, who had issued the orders to carry out the massacre, court-martialed.
-However, Şakir fled and Müammer was transferred out of Vehib's jurisdiction. Şakir was later assassinated by Armenian vigilantes as part of Operation Nemesis.
+However, Şakir fled and Müammer was transferred out of Vehib's jurisdiction. Şakir was later assassinated by Armenian vigilantes.